raganwald/raganwald.github.com/_posts/2017-04-06-turing-machines.md

 We have analogues for this in the "real world" as well.
 We have tools like Babel that translate various cutting-edge dialects of JavaScript into a more basic flavour of JavaScript.
 But we also have browsers like Safari and Chrome gradually incorporating more expressive flavours of JavaScript into their underlying engines.

 What are the relative tradeoffs of the two approaches?
 In broad terms, it often comes down to how we want to manage the complexity we're trying to hide.
-We are going to implement more expressive turing machines over the coming posts.
+We are going to implement more expressive Turing machines over the coming posts.
 With each one, we have to manage more and more complexity.

 When we push that complexity into the interpreter (or "engine"), we often find the engine getting a little more complicated.
 In our very simple example, both the "a-machine" and the "sequence-machine" have while loops to iterate step-by-step through the instructions as the machine operates.
 But to handle multiple actions within a single instruction, the "sequence-machine" adds a for loop within the while loop.